 In Budville, between the Budville Trading Company and the old Dixie Bar, the pre-1937 alignment (Old Route 66) splits off of Highway 124 and heads northeast for about 1.5 miles to the centuries-old village of Cubero.
 Initially, this was the site of a pre-Spanish Colonial-era pueblo.
 The earliest known documentation of the village dates to 1776.
 In its early days, the settlement served as a garrison town for the Spanish.

 In 1833, the government of the Republic of Mexico made a land grant to a group of people to form a colony at the site.
-In 1866, a mission was established and Our Lady of Light Catholic Church was built.
+In 1866, a mission was established, and Our Lady of Light Catholic Church was built.
 The building, constructed of 40-inch thick adobe walls, also served as a refuge against Apache and Navajo raids.
 For many years, an abandoned cannon remained on the church grounds.
-Unfortunately, the church walls were weakened by flash floods and construction of a new church began in 1972 and was dedicated in 1975.
+Unfortunately, the church walls were weakened by flash floods, and the construction of a new church began in 1972 and was dedicated in 1975.

 During the early 1920s, the area was discovered by tourists traveling through the Southwest in automobiles along the National Old Trails Highway.
 Old trading posts and new businesses sprang up to capitalize on this opportunity.
-Wallace and Mary Gunn operated one of these trading posts and did good business by providing the locals with groceries, dry goods, and coal oil in exchange for livestock, pottery and Indian art.
+Wallace and Mary Gunn operated one of these trading posts.
+They did good business by providing the locals with groceries, dry goods, and coal oil in exchange for livestock, pottery, and Indian art.
 The crafts of locals were then sold to the attentive tourists.
 But, for the village of Cubero, the tourist traffic wouldn’t last.
 In 1937, Route 66 was realigned, bypassing Cubero and making a path directly from Budville to San Fidel.

-Shortly after the realignment of Route 66, the Wallace and Mary Gunn relocated their business to the new alignment.
-Called the Villa De Cubero Trading Post, the complex grew to include a service station, cafe and a small tourist court.
+Shortly after the realignment of Route 66, Wallace and Mary Gunn relocated their business to the new alignment.
+Called the Villa De Cubero Trading Post, the complex grew to include a service station, cafe, and a small tourist court.
 The villa became popular with celebrities such as Dezi and Lucy Arnez, Vivian Vance, and the Von Trapp family.
-Reportedly, Ernest Hemmingway, resided in the small tourist court for two weeks while working on The Old Man and the Sea.
+Reportedly, Ernest Hemmingway resided in the small tourist court for two weeks while working on The Old Man and the Sea.
 Mary Gunn ran the cafe across the street from the trading post from 1941 to 1972.

 Though the cafe and tourist courts are closed, the trading post still caters to Route 66 travelers today, operating a convenience store and gas station.